GearHost/Docs/CSR-and-your-vendor-third-party-ssl.md

 ###I've done as requested and submitted my order, what now?

 After they're done verifying the domain, they will eventually proceed with e-mailing your the certificate (SSL) after it's been issued.
-Once you receiving the SSL attachments, please proceed with the guide.
+Once you receive their SSL attachments, please proceed with the guide.

 ----------

 ##I now have my certificate files, what do I do now?
-Login to my.gearhost.com and go to **Certificates.** Select **Actions** and **Upload Signed Certificate.**
+Login to your [portal](https://my.gearhost.com) and go to **Certificates.** Select **Actions** and **Upload Signed Certificate.**

 Look for your domain certificate, it should look something like **www_ domain_com.crt**

 After it's uploaded click on **Actions**, select **Generate PFX** and generate a strong password.
 This will download a .pfx file in your local computer.

 <img src="https://raw.githubusercontent.com/GearHost/docs/master/Images/csr2.png" />